Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Is there any ACB or current-limiting devices to reduce the fault current at the LV side like reactors?

 – The originator of the post didn’t give the details of the expansion proposed.
-During chatting single line diagram(SLD) was given not at the beginning.
+During chatting single-line diagram(SLD) was given not at the beginning.
 Expansion can be either power generation or motor loads etc., As per the SLD source short circuit MVA is 165MVA.
-It has to be confirmed whether it is the same now or there is any increase?
-Circuit breakers CB1, 2, and CB 203 to be obtained.
-Buses short circuit ratings also to be gathered.
+It has to be confirmed whether it is the same now or if there is any increase.
+Circuit breakers CB1, 2, and CB 203 are to be obtained.
+Buses’ short circuit ratings are also to be gathered.
 Proposed expansion SLD to be added to existing SLD.
 As per obtained data, it is to be verified whether existing breakers breaking capacities are having any margin or not.
-It is to be noted that when we are adding generation to existing buses we have to verify existing breakers breaking capacity, as it will affect short circuit currents magnitudes.
+It is to be noted that when we are adding generation to existing buses we have to verify existing breakers’ breaking capacity, as it will affect short circuit currents magnitudes.

 – Expansion in the load side and transformer rating is 2MVA.
-I have also checked that source fault MVA reduced to 1OKA the fault current still exceeded the 50 kA In the LV side.
+I have also checked that the source fault MVA was reduced to 1OKA the fault current still exceeded 50 kA On the LV side.
 So the requirement is to reduce the fault current at the LV side of the transformer.

-– Yes your right we need to consider the fault current from the load side it is almost 11 kA.
-It will increase the total IK value near to 60 kA
+– Yes you are right we need to consider the fault current from the load side it is almost 11 kA.
+It will increase the total IK value to near 60 kA

 – It’s the through fault current of a transformer, which will have a negligible change in the calculated fault current w.r.t increasing source fault MVA.

 – We have considered source fault at 22 kV level is 25kA